openfaas/docs/docs/contributing/get-started.md

 #### OpenFaaS

 OpenFaaS started as a single mono-repo called `faas` and has been broken out into separate repositories.
 For this reason you should always collate Issues, PRs, contributor counts, stars and similar statistics from the organisation as a whole.
-The data in the `faas` repo is not representive of the whole project.
+The metrics within the `faas` repository alone are not representative of the whole project.

 | Repository        | Headline                         |
 |:------------------|:---------------------------------|